dot

 house

-"There was minimal infrastructure.
-Sets were built outside and space borrowed wherever possible.
-Over the following ten years, WICA became a full scale producing house where theatrical performances are rehearsed, directed, designed and built within the center's walls.
-WICA also became an international destination for its gypsy-jazz week long music festival, DjangoFest" (Verna Everitt),
+The original building had minimal infrastructure.
+Sets were built outside, and space borrowed wherever possible.
+Over the following ten years, WICA became a full-scale producing house where theatrical performances are rehearsed, directed, designed, and built within the center's walls.
+WICA also became an international destination for its weeklong gypsy-jazz music festival, DjangoFest.

 house